abudzikowsk/EnviroNotify/README.md

 ### Real-time Notifications
 EnviroNotify goes beyond mere data collection.
 The project includes a Progressive Web Application (PWA) that notifies users instantly when there are significant changes in the environment being monitored.
 Whether it's a sudden temperature spike or a drop in humidity, users stay informed in real-time.

-### Data Management & Hagfire
+### Data Management with Hagfire
-The project incorporates a job-based mechanism for deleting data older than 7 days.
+EnviroNotify incorporates the Hagfire library for efficient data management, including a job-based mechanism for deleting data older than 7 days.
 This ensures that the system maintains optimal performance and storage efficiency over time.

 ### User-friendly Interface
 The PWA offers an intuitive and user-friendly interface for easy interaction.
 Users can customize notification settings, view historical data trends, and receive insights into the overall environmental conditions.